 Clinical Neurophysiology Fellowship—EEG Track

-In NYU Langone’s Department of Neurology, our clinical neurophysiology fellowship’s electroencephalography (EEG) track produces physicians who are skilled in adult and pediatric EEG interpretation and documentation, outpatient management of epilepsy, acute inpatient epilepsy management, and management of the surgical patient.
+In NYU Langone’s Department of Neurology, our clinical neurophysiology fellowship’s electroencephalography (EEG) track produces physicians who are skilled in adult and pediatric EEG interpretation and documentation, outpatient management of epilepsy, acute inpatient epilepsy management, intensive care unit (ICU)-level management of status epilepticus and other EEG-guided care protocols, and management of surgical patients by using skills such as interpreting intracranial recordings.
 By the end of the program, our fellows understand when it is appropriate to refer a patient for surgery and what type of surgery may be required.

 After this year of training, fellows are both eligible and encouraged to take the clinical neurophysiology board exam offered through the American Board of Psychiatry and Neurology.
 At present, the examination is offered on an alternating-year basis.